 On the other hand, if you get in touch with the primary decision-maker in a small company, you can close the deal in a matter of minutes.
 Hence, it is important to gauge the decision-making process early on in your qualification process.
 Having a clear picture of the estimated duration of the sales process can help sales reps stay motivated and make the right moves at the right time.

-These steps can help sales professionals not only to cultivate a relationship with prospects but also turn them into clients.
+These steps can help sales professionals not only to cultivate a relationship with prospects but also with sale closing and turning them into clients.
 Also, the clients will appreciate your preparation and professionalism and surely want to do more business with you.